ShaunakSen/node_examples/readme.txt

 TimeStamp(4)|Machine ID(3)|Proc.
 ID(2)|Increment(3)
 Machine ID holds info regarding machine where Database is running Process ID is mongo server's process ID
 Increment - TimeStamp is at the resolution of a second.
-SO within a second if multiple documents are stored, Increment field tacks that information
+So within a second if multiple documents are stored, Increment field tacks that information

 id.getTimeStamp() returns the TimeStamp in ISO Date Format